Looping Around Neutrino Charge Radius at Ultra-Near Reactor Experiments: Introduction

-In addition to radiative corrections associated with neutrino charge radius, we will consider further radiative corrections in $\bar{\nu}_e$ -- $e^-$ scattering, presented in detail in Refs. \cite{Tomalak:2019ibg,Hill:2019xqk}; for other studies on probing next-to-leading-order effects at neutrino experiments, see \cite{Mishra:2023jlq,Brdar:2023ttb,Mishra:2023jlq,Kelly:2024tvh}.
+In addition to radiative corrections associated with neutrino charge radius, we will consider further radiative corrections in $\bar{\nu}_e$ -- $e^-$ scattering, presented in detail in \cite{Tomalak:2019ibg,Hill:2019xqk}; for other studies on probing next-to-leading-order effects at neutrino experiments, see \cite{Mishra:2023jlq,Brdar:2023ttb,Mishra:2023jlq,Kelly:2024tvh}.
 We will, in fact, demonstrate that these additional radiative corrections are highly relevant and impact our results both qualitatively and quantitatively.
-Regarding the former, these contributions cannot be isolated from the charge radius at reactor neutrino experiments, complicating the extraction of the neutrino charge radius.
-Regarding the latter, they counteract the charge radius contribution to the $\bar{\nu}_e$ -- $e^-$ cross section, making discovery at reactor experiments more challenging.
+Regarding the qualitative impact, these contributions cannot be isolated at reactor neutrino experiments, complicating the extraction of the neutrino charge radius.
+Regarding the quantitative impact, they counteract the charge radius contribution to the $\bar{\nu}_e$ -- $e^-$ cross section, making discovery at reactor experiments more challenging.

 The near-future reactor neutrino experiments that we employ to study the aforementioned effects are JUNO-TAO (henceforth TAO) \cite{JUNO:2020ijm,TAO} and CLOUD \cite{CLOUD1,CLOUD2}.
 The former will be a near detector of the JUNO experiment, located in the vicinity of the Taishan Nuclear Power Plant in China, and the latter is based on cutting-edge opaque scintillator (LiquidO) technology \cite{LiquidOpaque2021} and will be detecting neutrinos from the Chooz Nuclear Power Plant in France.